flumph-philosopher/flumph-philosopher.github.io/_posts/2019-12-08-first-post.md

 ---

 I've never blogged before.
-But it seems like everyone else playing around with the GLoG has a [GLoG-blog], so I had to start one too.
+But it seems like everyone else playing around with the GLoG has a [GLoG-blog](https://diyanddragons.blogspot.com/2019/03/who-is-glogosphere.html), so I had to start one too.
 Lack of original ideas be damned!
 Hopefully I'll occasionally write something actually worth reading.
 Maybe.